mitul45/GameServerChallenge/docs/Algorithm.md

 1. Check if `playerID` is admin or not.
 2. Check number of users, it should be `>2 and <5`.
 3. Randomize players' list for random game play order.
-4. Initialize `words_left` array with initial 10 words.
+4. Initialize `words_left` array with initial 10 words, and `pass_count` to 0.
 5. Change game state to `STARTED`.
+6. Notify all players.

 ### Join a game
 1. Check existing number of players for the game.
 2. If it is < 5, add user to `players` array.
+3. Notify other players.

 ### Play turn
 1. Check if word is already identified.